 He has also written several articles on important media issues, is a regular speaker at local and national conferences and has appeared on major media such as MSNBC, NPR and Fox Television as a legal commentator.
 He has organized and presented workshops on newsgathering and publication issues as part of the "Speakers and Specialists" program for the United States Department of State at United States embassies worldwide, for national and international press freedom organizations such as the International Center for Journalists, the International Research and Exchanges Board, the American University's Washington College of Law, and the Newseum.
 He was also a member of the United States delegation to the International Telecommunications Union's Plenipotentiary Conference in Turkey in 2006.

-Outside of the office, Kevin is an avid soccer player and golfer.
+Outside of the office, Kevin is an avid soccer fan and former player.
 He is a licensed soccer referee, having achieved the "State Referee" level attained by only three percent of all referees nationwide.